ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter21.md

 “If I had failed to find him within seven days, then there would be no way of forming another Golden Core.”

-Lán WàngJī then imagined what Wèi WúXiàn might have said while taking his decision, “Lán Zhàn, I won’t die.
+Lán WàngJī then imagined what Wèi WúXiàn might have said while making his decision, “Lán Zhàn, I won’t die.
 I won’t let you down and make you wait like last time.”

 “I really want to be inside him right now,” Lán WàngJī thought, while looking at Wèi WúXiàn intensively.
 “All day yesterday, I had longed to hold him, feel his naked body against mine.